ulfsv/ToDoApi/README.md

 Including the [] is not working which took me a while to figure out.
 The correct route is: [Route("api/TodoItems")].

 ## The DTO approach
 When implementing the DTO.
-To verify that you can post and get the Secret field, you need to include that in the controller routing: Secret = todoItem.Secret
+To verify that you can post and get the Secret field, you need to include that in the controller routing and TodoItemDTO.cs: Secret = todoItem.Secret